mangapress/mangapress/readme.txt

 == Upgrade Notice ==

+WARNING: Last/Comic Archive page functionality has been changed.
+Please back up, and perform tests in a development environment before upgrading.
 WARNING: Child themes have been pulled from the plugin.
 These themes are now available for download here: https://manga-press.com/download/themes/.
 If you are using these themes, please move them to the `wp-content/themes` directory before upgrading.

+= 3.5.0 =
+  * Removed `the_content` processing for Latest/Comic Archive pages

 = 3.0.0 =
   * Removed child themes